by Terri Windling

 ...which brings us to a special category of orphan hero: the feral child.

 In India in the 1920s two small girls were discovered living in the wild among a pack of wolves.
 They were captured (their "wolf mother" shot) and taken into an orphanage run by a missionary, Reverend Joseph Singh.
 Singh attempted to teach the girls to speak, walk upright, and behave like humans, not as wolves -- with limited success.
-His diaries can be read online here, and are fascinating if occasionally horrifying.
+His diaries from the period are both fascinating and horrifying to read.
 Several works of fiction were inspired by this story, but the ones I particularly recommend are Jane Yolen's novel Children of the Wolf and Karen Russell's story "St. Lucy's Home for Girls Raised by Wolves" (in her collection of the same title).

 More recently, in 1996, an urban Wild Child was discovered, living with a pack of dogs on the streets of Moscow.
 He resisted capture until the police finally separated the boy from his pack.
 "He had been living on the street for two years," writes Michael Newton.
 "Yet, as he had spent four years with a human family [before this], he could talk perfectly well.
 After a brief spell in a Reutov children's shelter, Ivan started school.
 He appears to be just like any other Moscow child.
 Yet it is said that, at night, he dreams of dogs."